lil-pasta/conways-game/README.md

 # Conways Game of Life

-This simply python application simulates conways game of life.
+This simple python application simulates conways game of life.
 Chose to use matplotlib because I saw someone else do it!